TEEC NOS POS, ARIZONA DECEMBER 15th 1941

 Arbuthnot struck the golf ball, with the perfect swing, the kind all golfers dream about and the ball rose in a high magnificent arc, the farthest he had ever hit.

-Through the dust of the falling wall, he could see the ball strike a horse on the rump some 500 yards away.
-At that same moment the towers of the camp and the now-empty barracks exploded in balls of fire sending brick and wood flying in all directions.
+Through the dust of the falling wall, he could see the ball, in an explosion of feathers, strike a Jackdaw from the sky some 500 yards away, it fell and violently struck a horse right between the eyes.
+At that same moment, the towers of the camp and the now-empty barracks exploded in balls of fire sending brick and wood flying in all directions.

 Keeps His Head looked up and his eyes fixed on a single small dark object among the clouds.